RajaSuhashKesari/Data-Driven-Decision-Making-for-Enhanced-Online-Retail-Experience-and-Increased-Sales/README.md

 ![image](https://github.com/user-attachments/assets/37c4ff0e-878c-4727-8247-15444b7030b2)

 #### After Creating we need 4 Datasets so I created them
-1. DS_MySql_order_payments :-This dataset likely refers to order payments data stored in a MySQL database.
+###### 1. DS_MySql_order_payments :-This dataset likely refers to order payments data stored in a MySQL database.
-2. DS_olist_bronze_csv_file:-This dataset is pointing to the location where the data is going to be loaded after ingestion .
+###### 2. DS_olist_bronze_csv_file:-This dataset is pointing to the location where the data is going to be loaded after ingestion .
-3. DS_olist_source_files_csv:- This dataset is refers to the original datasets which are csv format in the Github.
+###### 3. DS_olist_source_files_csv:- This dataset is refers to the original datasets which are csv format in the Github.
-4. DS_source_metadata_json:- This dataset is refers to the metadata file in github which contains the metadata about the source files and their locations.
+###### 4. DS_source_metadata_json:- This dataset is refers to the metadata file in github which contains the metadata about the source files and their locations.
  ![image](https://github.com/user-attachments/assets/29e5f87d-06f4-4367-adfd-0733346145fb)

---we need to a pipeline which is going to ingest the data from multiple source and load them into the bronze folder so, I created a pipline which is going to ingest the data in github and Mysql table in to Azure Data Lake Storage Gen2 ‘Bronze’ folder.
+###### we need to a pipeline which is going to ingest the data from multiple source and load them into the bronze folder so, I created a pipline which is going to ingest the data in github and Mysql table in to Azure Data Lake Storage Gen2 ‘Bronze’ folder.
 ![image](https://github.com/user-attachments/assets/49af3fd5-ccda-4547-b160-2a48725e7d41)

 After Execution of pipeline the datasets are copied from Github and MySQL database to ‘Bronze’ folder.
 ![image](https://github.com/user-attachments/assets/427d2e76-ffc7-4dbd-aa10-9c6db36bae53)
 The data is successfully ingested to bronze layer using azure data factory.

 ## 2. Implemented Stream Processing in Azure Data Engineering Services for Online Retails Streaming Dataset.
 ![image](https://github.com/user-attachments/assets/da54ee76-0429-4700-91ac-a3a1abf61236)